Landing a C-suite role or board seat just got easier with this high-level jobs platform

 Founder and CEO Lucinda Duncalfe says that many companies have not substantially improved executive diversity.
 “Companies cannot continue to use the same hiring methods and expect a different outcome,” Duncalfe says.
 “Executives should get hired based on what they know, not who they know.
 AboveBoard makes this possible.”

-So far 1,000 applicants have signed up, half of whom are from under-represented groups (including women).
+So far 1,000 applicants have signed up, half of whom are from underrepresented groups (including women).
 More than half are already C-suite executives.
 The platform is free to executives, and open to those with at least vice president-level experience.